Bedrock-OSS/bedrock-wiki-legacy/documentation/runtime_identifier.md

 - Will always be pushable through by other entites.
 - Cannot be configured to recieve damage.
 - Cannot change the direction it faces.

+`minecraft:parrot`
+### Notes:
+ - makes the wing flap animation able to work
+ - makes the mob fall slowly
+ - makes it dance to music discs